 You may be wondering if this can lead to more negative reviews.
 Surprisingly, not really!
 Google displays the most relevant reviews to a search, so unless the customer actively looks for bad ones, they won’t even see them.

-And people will post negative reviews regardless of if you ask for them - ultimately, people love to share negativity.
-Encouraging them to share positivity is a bit harder but achievable with the above process.
+People will post negative reviews regardless of if you ask for them - ultimately, people love to share negativity.
+Encouraging them to share positivity is a bit harder but achievable with the above processes.

 Finally, we make it to something many business owners have caught onto over the years - humans love to be rewarded.
 Whether through a punch card, coupon, or rewards/point program, loyalty programs are psychologically proven to be effective.